B2B Market Segmentation Guide

 Market Segmentation

 Market segmentation divides a broad target market into distinct groups of prospects with similar characteristics, needs, or behaviors to enable more precise targeting and personalization in B2B marketing.
-Effective segmentation creates groups that change how you allocate budget, craft messaging, and structure sales motions.
+Get it right, and segmentation changes how you allocate budget, craft messaging, and structure sales motions.
+Get it wrong, and you're just guessing with extra steps.

 Related Terms: